Sugar Valley Farm's McLead, Walters 'like kids in a candy store' entering Little Brown Jug

 Named for its abundance of native sugar maples and the slope of the land, Sugar Valley Farm had been a small but successful breeder of standardbred horses since 1968, the year it was purchased by McLead’s grandparents, veterinarian Dale E. Walters and his wife, Evelyn.

-McLead grew up nearby, attending Rutherford B. Hayes High School.
+McLead grew up nearby, attending Hayes High School.
 His grandparents instilled in him the value of family and hard work, and when he was not in his classes, he learned racing at the knee of his uncle, acclaimed horseman Billy Walters.
-He moved inside and outside harness racing as he matured.

 By the time he was married and had a son, McLead had served five years as general manager for famed standardbred breeder Winbak Farms.
-Though he eventually left the horse industry to find a better work-life balance, the sport continued to tug at his heart – and mind.
+He eventually left the horse industry to find a better work-life balance, but the sport continued to tug at his heart.

 When VLT terminals were being considered in the Ohio legislature for Ohio tracks, promising more money for racing, McLead fielded a few inquiries about the best place a new stallion could start a Buckeye breeding career.
 It got him thinking a rejuvenated Sugar Valley might be just the place for that, so he called his uncle Billy, who was managing the farm with his aging parents.